syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable dynamic grouping behaviour.
+Gets or sets a value that indicates whether to enable dynamic grouping behavior.
 Grouping can be done by drag on drop desired columns to grid&rsquo;s GroupDropArea.
 This can be further customized through &ldquo;groupSettings&rdquo; property.